nayr31/OffGob/README.md

 **Note**: The templates are located in the `_templates` folder.
 You can add your own templates there, but I wouldn't recommend it.

-**Note**: Currently there is only support for "things", as other objects such as creatures may require more prompts to gather the required information.

 ## Features (extended)

 Below is a list of features that are currently implemented in OffGob, or are planned.